Holland Computing Center: Rhino

 Rhino is the latest addition to HCC's Resources, taking the place of the former Tusker super computer, using nodes from both Tusker and Sandhills.
 At its creation in June 2019, Rhino was composed of 112 nodes offering a total of 7,168 cores, 25,856 GB of memory.
 The cluster has 360 TB of Lustre storage available.

 Red

-Red is the resource for the University of Nebraska-Lincoln's US CMS Tier-2 site.
-Initially created in August 2005, the cluster initially contained 111 nodes with 444 AMD Opteron 275 or AMD Opteron 2216 processors and 100TB of storage.
+Red is the resource for the University of Nebraska–Lincoln's U. S. CMS Tier-2 site.
+Initially created in August 2005, the cluster initially contained 111 nodes with 444 AMD Opteron 275 or AMD Opteron 2216 processors and 100 TB of storage.
 Over time, Red has grown to 344 nodes with 7,280 cores mixed between Intel Xeon processors and AMD Opteron processors and 7 PB of storage using the Hadoop Distributed File System.

 Red's primary focus is the CMS project in Switzerland, including the recent discovery of the LIGO gravitational wave discovery.